 The Business Office may place a Financial Lock on a student's account when the student has a balance due after a certain point in the term.
-This lock prohibits the student from registering for the next term, accessing grades, and receiving transcripts.
+This lock prohibits the student from registering for the next term, accessing grades, and receiving transcripts (except students receiving VA benefits).